keyboardmedicNL/youtubelivebot/Readme.md

 **the script currently comes with 2 versions:**
 - the lite version, wich just contains the script to check for livestreams and posts them to discord aswell.
-- the full version, wich contains the script, the option to send log messages to a discord webhook for easy remote monitoring and a simple webserver that can be pinged to monitor uptime, aswell as simple remote post service that will send a http post to an adress of your chosing with a configurable timer with the json ```{'name': "bot_name", 'time': "unix timestamp of current time in utc"}``` all of this can be toggled on or off in the config
+- the full version, wich contains the script, the option to send log messages to a discord webhook for easy remote monitoring and a simple webserver that can be pinged to monitor uptime, aswell as simple remote post service that will send a http post to an adress of your chosing with a configurable timer with the json ```{'name': "bot_name", 'time': "unix timestamp of current time in utc"}``` and the option to send a message to your gotify server if an error occurs, all of this can be toggled on or off in the config